top of page

 Grow your own native plants!

 Gather seeds responsibly from native plants growing locally, check out the Seed Library at your local library, or buy seeds from bee-friendly seed companies.
-Tutorials can be found at the Wild Seed Project's How to Grow From Seed and Cornell University's Growing Native Plants From Seed
+A tutorial can be found at the Wild Seed Project's How to Grow From Seed.

 Learn about this process here Winter Seed Sowing